stephenlaichaowen/pig-latin-translator-nuxtjs/README.md

 ---

-This project involves the rules of add certain strings to the input text, making translating English to Latin easier...
+This project involves the rules of adding certain strings to the input text, making translating English to Latin easier...

 ## Build Setup